SidharthPHariharan/SidharthPHariharan/README.md

-# Hi, I'm Sidharth Hariharan 👋
+# Hi, I'm Sidharth P Hariharan 👋

 **Lead Software Engineer** passionate about building intelligent systems and rapid prototyping.
 I write code for fun and professionally, always exploring new ways to accelerate development from thought to barebones app.